Norman Quijano: 2014 presidential election

 On 20 August 2012, he was appointed as ARENA's presidential candidate for 2014 elections.
 On 15 August 2013, he resigned his position as mayor to run for president.
 In the first round on 2 February 2014, he placed second behind Salvador Sánchez Cerén with 39.0% of the vote but in the runoff on 9 March, he narrowly lost the runoff to Sánchez Cerén with 49.9% of the popular vote.

 Legal troubles

 In April 2024, Norman Quijano was sentenced in absentia to 13 years and 4 months in prison for alleged illicit negotiations and electoral fraud.
-However, the ruling is currently under review by the Penal Chamber of El Salvador’s Supreme Court, and his legal team has appealed the conviction.
-Quijano and his attorneys argue that the process was politically motivated and that his parliamentary immunity as a representative of the Central American Parliament (PARLACEN) was improperly lifted by the Salvadoran Legislative Assembly.
-Critics of the proceedings claim that the country’s judiciary has increasingly come under the influence of the governing party.
+His legal team has appealed the conviction.
+Quijano and his attorneys argue that the process was politically motivated and that his parliamentary immunity as a PARLACEN deputy, arguing that it was improperly lifted by the Legislative Assembly.
+Critics of the proceedings claim that the country's judiciary has increasingly come under the influence of the governing party.
+ARENA expelled Quijano from the party after his conviction.

-In March 2025, Quijano was detained by Immigration and Customs Enforcement in the United States.
+In March 2025, Quijano was detained by Immigration and Customs Enforcement (ICE) in the United States.
+He was deported to El Salvador on 26 January 2026, after which, the Office of the Attorney General (FGR) confirmed that he would be incarcerated to serve his 13-year sentence.